techidaily/site-ai-driven-video-production/source/_posts/new-free-avi-video-rotation-solutions-16-best-options-for-multiple-operating-systems.md

 Did you rush to record a video in a mistaken direction?
 Or were you just excited to film the moments without noticing the position of your camera?
 Whatever the case, if you regret recording the clip at the incorrect angle, here’s your chance to do the alteration.
 The article includes the **top 16 best free AVI video rotators** you can use on MAC, Windows, iPhone, Android, and online.
 Plus, if you’re looking for a single platform to rotate or flip videos, you can learn the complete process by following the step-by-step Filmora Video Editor tutorial that works on MAC and Windows.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://vimeo-videos.techidaily.com/new-how-to-insert-a-vimeo-video-into-powerpoint/"><u>[New] How to Insert a Vimeo Video Into PowerPoint</u></a></li>
-<li><a href="https://instagram-video-recordings.techidaily.com/new-in-2024-the-ultimate-guidebook-to-making-wealth-on-instagram/"><u>[New] In 2024, The Ultimate Guidebook to Making Wealth on Instagram</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/updated-prime-quickplay-best-fluid-games-for-tablets-and-laptops/"><u>[Updated] Prime Quickplay  Best Fluid Games For Tablets & Laptops</u></a></li>
-<li><a href="https://extra-guidance.techidaily.com/2024-approved-smart-shelfings-leading-frame-apps-of-the-future/"><u>2024 Approved  Smart Shelfings  Leading Frame Apps of the Future</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/elevate-your-videos-top-free-special-effects-apps-for-mobile-video-editing-for-2024/"><u>Elevate Your Videos Top Free Special Effects Apps for Mobile Video Editing for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/fcp-audio-editing-101-a-beginners-guide-to-better-sound-for-2024/"><u>FCP Audio Editing 101 A Beginners Guide to Better Sound for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/fcpx-error-free-workflow-tips-tricks-and-techniques-for-2024/"><u>FCPX Error-Free Workflow Tips, Tricks, and Techniques for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/final-cut-pro-x-debugging-secrets-unleash-your-editing-potential/"><u>Final Cut Pro X Debugging Secrets Unleash Your Editing Potential</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/free-video-upgrades-the-8-best-online-quality-enhancers-this-year/"><u>Free Video Upgrades The 8 Best Online Quality Enhancers This Year</u></a></li>
-<li><a href="https://extra-information.techidaily.com/frugal-flight-experts-choice-under-500-drone-guide/"><u>Frugal Flight Experts' Choice  Under $500 Drone Guide</u></a></li>
-<li><a href="https://activate-lock.techidaily.com/how-to-remove-activation-lock-from-the-iphone-12-pro-without-previous-owner-by-drfone-ios/"><u>How to Remove Activation Lock From the iPhone 12 Pro Without Previous Owner?</u></a></li>
-<li><a href="https://android-frp.techidaily.com/in-2024-a-step-by-step-guide-on-using-adb-and-fastboot-to-remove-frp-lock-on-your-oppo-find-x6-pro-by-drfone-android/"><u>In 2024, A Step-by-Step Guide on Using ADB and Fastboot to Remove FRP Lock on your Oppo Find X6 Pro</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/in-2024-audio-post-production-in-fcp-tips-and-tricks/"><u>In 2024, Audio Post-Production in FCP Tips and Tricks</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-catchemall-celebrate-national-pokemon-day-with-virtual-location-on-oppo-a38-drfone-by-drfone-virtual-android/"><u>In 2024, CatchEmAll Celebrate National Pokémon Day with Virtual Location On Oppo A38 | Dr.fone</u></a></li>
-<li><a href="https://review-topics.techidaily.com/in-2024-complete-tutorial-to-use-vpna-to-fake-gps-location-on-oppo-a38-drfone-by-drfone-virtual-android/"><u>In 2024, Complete Tutorial to Use VPNa to Fake GPS Location On Oppo A38 | Dr.fone</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/in-2024-create-engaging-videos-with-these-10-free-whiteboard-animation-tools/"><u>In 2024, Create Engaging Videos with These 10 Free Whiteboard Animation Tools</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/in-2024-cut-combine-repeat-the-top-free-online-video-editing-tools/"><u>In 2024, Cut, Combine, Repeat The Top Free Online Video Editing Tools</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/in-2024-disappointed-that-cant-use-pinnacle-studio-on-mac-weve-got-you-covered-check-out-our-list-below-for-some-great-alternatives-to-pinnacle-studio-for-m/"><u>In 2024, Disappointed that Cant Use Pinnacle Studio on Mac?
-Weve Got You Covered!
-Check Out Our List Below for some Great Alternatives to Pinnacle Studio for Mac Users</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/in-2024-s-best-mts-video-editing-tools-expert-reviews-and-ratings/"><u>In 2024, S Best MTS Video Editing Tools Expert Reviews and Ratings</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/mastering-fcpx-tips-and-tricks-for-overcoming-common-obstacles-for-2024/"><u>Mastering FCPX Tips and Tricks for Overcoming Common Obstacles for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/meet-the-brilliant-minds-behind-the-best-lego-stop-motion-videos-for-2024/"><u>Meet the Brilliant Minds Behind the Best Lego Stop Motion Videos for 2024</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/navigating-fade-inout-processes-in-audacity/"><u>Navigating Fade-In/Out Processes in Audacity</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-2024-approved-avs-video-editor-a-review-of-its-performance-and-capabilities/"><u>New 2024 Approved AVS Video Editor A Review of Its Performance and Capabilities</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-2024-approved-final-cut-pro-color-correction-from-basics-to-advanced/"><u>New 2024 Approved Final Cut Pro Color Correction From Basics to Advanced</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-2024-approved-make-a-fake-face-online-top-free-tools-and-apps/"><u>New 2024 Approved Make a Fake Face Online Top Free Tools and Apps</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-2024-approved-mastering-color-grading-in-final-cut-pro-2023/"><u>New 2024 Approved Mastering Color Grading in Final Cut Pro 2023</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-2024-approved-no-cost-video-trimming-10-best-online-solutions/"><u>New 2024 Approved No-Cost Video Trimming 10 Best Online Solutions</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-2024-approved-speed-up-your-storytelling-time-lapse-video-editing-in-final-cut-pro/"><u>New 2024 Approved Speed Up Your Storytelling Time Lapse Video Editing in Final Cut Pro</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-2024-approved-the-animators-toolkit-8-essential-software-for-mac-and-windows/"><u>New 2024 Approved The Animators Toolkit 8 Essential Software for Mac and Windows</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-2024-approved-the-article-below-will-show-you-some-of-the-best-apps-to-convert-a-video-to-a-live-photo-and-how-to-set-up-live-photos-as-wallpaper-on-iph/"><u>New 2024 Approved The Article Below Will Show You some of the Best Apps to Convert a Video to a Live Photo, and How to Set up Live Photos as Wallpaper on iPhone</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-transform-your-photos-into-captivating-videos-on-mac-os/"><u>New 2024 Approved Transform Your Photos Into Captivating Videos on Mac OS</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-2024-approved-windows-10-video-editing-software-best-imovie-alternatives/"><u>New 2024 Approved Windows 10 Video Editing Software Best iMovie Alternatives</u></a></li>
-<li><a href="https://pokemon-go-android.techidaily.com/pokemon-go-no-gps-signal-heres-every-possible-solution-on-tecno-camon-30-pro-5g-drfone-by-drfone-virtual-android/"><u>Pokemon Go No GPS Signal?
-Heres Every Possible Solution On Tecno Camon 30 Pro 5G | Dr.fone</u></a></li>
-<li><a href="https://review-topics.techidaily.com/recover-your-pictures-after-motorola-has-been-deleted-by-fonelab-android-recover-pictures/"><u>Recover your pictures after Motorola has been deleted.</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/strategic-steps-towards-uncovering-youtubes-secret-videos-for-2024/"><u>Strategic Steps Towards Uncovering YouTube's Secret Videos for 2024</u></a></li>
-<li><a href="https://howto.techidaily.com/why-your-nokia-xr21-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Nokia XR21 Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"